 Each of the police departments cited, at least in part, an exemption to the public records law that allows agencies to withhold investigatory materials that, if disclosed, “would probably prejudice the possibility of effective law enforcement.”

-“We have some of the worst public records laws in the country,” said Dianne Kane-McGunigle, the Quincy resident who was unable to obtain a copy of the complaint she made.
-“I can’t imagine how many other people they do that to.”
+“We have some of the worst public records laws in the country,” said Dianne Kane-McGunigle,

 A number of exemptions allow public agencies to keep secret routine documents that are easily accessible in most other states.
 Now, for the first time in more than four decades, Massachusetts lawmakers are in the midst of revamping the state’s weak public records law.
 As part of the overhaul, a state working group has been charged with reviewing and evaluating the way in which law enforcement agencies have used public records exemptions and will recommend changes to the Legislature by year’s end.